Monthly Archives: January 2022

 Spare some change

 Find a clear container (a soda bottle works well), set it on your kitchen counter, and designate it as the Official Spare Change Vacation fund.
 Then ask everyone in your family to drop some dollars or coins in the container when they have a little extra cash on them.
 A few dollars at a time may not seem like a lot, but that money can add up quickly.
 A four-person family could raise a few hundred dollars in a year if everyone donated about $10 to the vacation each month—and that money can go right back to your vacation, maybe for a fun experience or a couple of great dinners out.
+Georgia’s Own even offers savings accounts that everyone can contribute to, so you can store your hard-earned vacation savings in a secure location.

 Find the right app